Bobby Fischer: Candidates matches

-In the 1971 Candidates matches, Fischer was set to play against the Soviet grandmaster and concert pianist Mark Taimanov in the quarter-finals.
+In the 1971 Candidates matches, Fischer was set to play Mark Taimanov, the Soviet grandmaster and concert pianist, in the quarter-finals.
 The match began in mid-May in Vancouver, British Columbia, Canada.
 Fischer was generally favored to win.
 Taimanov's preparation for the match included a detailed dossier on Fischer, prepared by Botvinnik when he was in talks to play a match with Fischer in early 1970.
 After Fischer defeated Taimanov in the second game of the match, Taimanov asked Fischer how he managed to come up with the move 12.
 N1c3, to which Fischer replied "that the idea was not his—he had come across it in the monograph by the Soviet master Alexandr Nikitin in a footnote".
 Taimanov said of this: "It is staggering that I, an expert on the Sicilian, should have missed this theoretically significant idea by my compatriot, while Fischer had uncovered it in a book in a foreign language!"
 With the score at 4–0, in Fischer's favor, the fifth game adjournment was a sight to behold.
 Schonberg explains the scene:

 Taimanov came to Vancouver with two seconds, both grandmasters.
 Fischer was alone.
 He thought that the sight of Taimanov and his seconds was the funniest thing he had ever seen.
-There Taimanov and his seconds would sit, six hands flying, pocket sets waving in the air, while variations were being spouted all over the place.
+There, Taimanov and his seconds would sit, six hands flying, pocket sets waving in the air, while variations were being spouted all over the place.
 And there sat Taimanov with a confused look on his face.
-Just before resuming play [in the fifth game] the seconds were giving Taimanov some last-minute advice.
+Just before resuming play [in the fifth game], the seconds were giving Taimanov some last-minute advice.
 When poor Taimanov entered the playing room and sat down to confront Fischer, his head was so full of conflicting continuations that he became rattled, left a Rook en prise and immediately resigned.

 Fischer beat Taimanov by the score of 6–0.
 There was little precedent for such a lopsided score in a match leading to the World Championship.